finpol-yaoi/finpol-yaoi/README.md

 ★ huge finpol fan ( arguably #1 ) feel free to ask me about it ! idm explaining my AU or why i even ship it in the first place since its such a rarepair

+★ british patriot ! 🇬🇧🫶🏽 raised in England

+★ i speak english & polish and im mixed between polish & kurdish ........ hooray

 ★ do not talk to me about sovreich , rusame , gerpol , any other finland ships etc please , extremely uncomfortable with those , especially TR ships

+★ dont make jokes about my accent it really isnt funny to be fair

 ★ quick disclaimer i dont see usa and uk as family so do not come after me for shipping it . there is no " canon " to countryhumans , it's up to interpretation , and in mine they are not a family . i do not care about the fandom majority as im only in it to do my own thing and not listen to others about that , im not accepting any criticism